Antares-Network/CSSC-Bot/README.md

 All python files are located in the **modules** folder, the only exception is **rolebot.py** - it is the interface of the bot.

 **modules/logger.py** - code for logging errors for this project.
 There are 3 log files: **logs/bot.txt**, **logs/discord.txt**, and **logs/server.txt**. bot.txt is used for errors caused by the bot, discord.txt is used for errors that are sent from your Discord server, and server.txt is used for errors logged by the machine the bot is running on.
+Nothing in the project links to the last file, it's just a place that I use to dump errors from the physical server.

 **modules/persistance.py** - used for creating json files that need to be persisted.
 Currently, it keeps track of the IDs of the messages that the bot creates.
 This makes those messages accessable by the bot after it reboots.
 The message ID JSON file is stored at **json/msg_ids.json**.